miryland/group1-project/README.md

 # group1-project
-The other repo was not working
-Instructions for Affirmation File
+Instructions for AffirmationFile
-  1. Download the file "Affirmation File".
+  1. Download the file "AffirmationFile".

   2. Download all of the affirmation text for the files. (annoyed.txt, happy.txt, anxious.txt, sad.txt.rtf and upset.txt)
   #your program will not run properly unless you download all 5 files.